Ensemble Projection Pursuit for General Nonparametric Regression: Ensemble PPR estimator by AGA

-To boost the estimation efficiency, we further use the ``feature bagging'' of \cite{ho1995random} as RF does.
-Note that at each knot, RF selects the split variable from a random subset of the predictors rather than the full set of predictors $ X $ as CART does \citep{BreiFrieStonOlsh84}.
+To boost the estimation efficiency of AGA, we further use the ``feature bagging'' of \cite{ho1995random} as RF does.
+Note that at each node of a tree, RF selects the split variable from a random subset of the predictors rather than the full set of predictors $ X $ as CART does \citep{BreiFrieStonOlsh84}.
 In the same manner, for each projection of \eqref{ippr.1} and \eqref{ippr.2} of PPR, we will randomly select a subset of the predictors for the projection.
-Because of the random selection, each run of the resultant algorithm will generate different estimation and prediction.
-We can then take average of those predictions to make a final estimation or prediction.
+Because of the random selection, each run of the resultant algorithm will generate different estimations and predictions.
+We can then average those predictions to make a final estimation or prediction.
 We call this procedure ensemble PPR, denoted by ePPR.

-In this section, we start with the implementation of the PPR algorithm with the projection in a randomly selected subset of $X $, called rPPR hereafter.
-After the projections are estimated, the PPR model has an additive structure of the projected variables.
-Motivated by RGA and OGA, we first present two algorithms, called rPPR.oga and rPPR.rga respectively, and then we use the additive structure to propose another rPPR algorithm, called additive greedy algorithm (rPPR.aga).
+In this section, we start with implementing the PPR algorithm with the projection in a randomly selected subset of $X $, called random PPR (rPPR) hereafter.
+We can then apply the proposed AGA to rPPR, and call the algorithm random PPR.aga, or rPPR.aga.

 For ease of exposition, we introduce several notations that are often used in the rest of this paper.
 Denote by $\mathcal{A}$ a (random) subset of $ \{ 1, ..., p\} $, and $\mathcal{A}_\tau,\ \tau=1, 2, ...$ is a sequence of such subsets that may differ from one another.
 Let $ X_\A $ be a sub-vector of $ X $ consisting of coordinates indexed by elements of $\mathcal{A}$.
 Similarly, $ x_\A $ can be defined for vector $ x $, and $ X_{i, \A} $ for a sample $ X_i $ of $ X $.
 To simplify the notation, by writing $ \theta^\top X_\A $ we imply that $ \theta $ has the same dimension as $ X_\A $.
 Let $\mathbf{\Omega}_q$ be the collection of all $\A$s with $card(\A) = q$.
 We can also think of $\mathbf{\Omega}_q $ as a probability space with probability equally assigned to every element.
 Thus, $ \A_\tau, \tau\geq 1 $, can be regarded as a (random) sample of $ \mathbf{\Omega}_q $.
 Let $\Xi_k=(\A_1,\ldots, \A_k)$ with $k\geq 1$, which can be regarded as a random element in the product of probability spaces, $ \mathbf{\Omega}_q ^{\otimes k} $.